rskanchi/Resources/Notes/GitHub_Issues.md

 - **Branch:** Make sure you're on the correct branch before running `git merge` or `git rebase`.
 - **Stash changes:** If you have uncommitted changes, use `git stash` to save them temporarily and `git stash pop` to reapply them later.
+  - `git stash list` lists all stashed changes
+  - `git stash drop` deletes most recent stash from the stash history
+  - `git stash clear` deletes all stashes from the stash history

 ## Detours